-In source mode, the 89600 series VSAs can control a signal generator via GPIB or LAN.
-Control is provided via the VSA GUI (graphical user interface).
+In source mode the 89600A VSA can control a signal generator via GPIB or LAN.
+Control is provided via the VSA GUI.
 Frequency and level control of CW signals is provided.
 Arbitrary signals may be downloaded from the time capture memory to the signal generator for replay.
 The same time record may be played over and over contiguously.
 A window function can be applied to smooth start-up and finish of replay.

-Compatible sources ESG-D or ESG-DP series signal generators
+Compatible sources

-(firmware version B.03.50 or later) with Option UND, internal dual arbitrary waveform generator

-(firmware version 1.2.92 or later)
+ESG-D or ESG-DP (firmware version B.03.50 or later), with the option UND internal dual arbitrary waveform generator (firmware version 1.2.92 or later)